 GCF Private Investment for Climate Conference

 In order to harness the entrepreneurial energies of the business world and explore innovative ways of directing private investment flows into climate, the GCF launched the Private Investment for Climate Conference (GPIC) in 2018.
 GPIC is a global marketplace and ecosystem where leading private sector actors, including project sponsors, institutional investors and financial institutions, come together with climate leaders and the public sector to accelerate climate action in developing countries.
-For more information and highlights of last year’s event please visit the conference microsite.
+For more information and highlights of the 2020 edition of the event please visit the conference microsite.

 From idea to investment